Friday, October 27, 2017

 It was our first time on horses, so we were ecstatic!
 Thankfully, the horses were well-trained to behave nicely, and they follow each another along the well-worn bridle paths.

 Some people had difficulty getting mounted.
 We "hopped into the saddles" rather well, and we easily learned to use the reins and stirrups.
 Once astride, we did a fine job at maneuvering.
 Thankfully, six staff on horseback accompanied our group of 12 riders, to keep us literally "in line" and prevent horses from pausing to munch on tree leaves.
-We cantered through farmland, a cocoa plantation, leaped over creeks, along public dirt roads, and up the mountain for breathtaking views!
+We cantered through farmland, a cacao plantation, leaped over creeks, along public dirt roads, and up the mountain for breathtaking views!

 A light drizzle occurred, but it came just as we gave the horses a "grass break", so we scooted under a nearby farmhouse porch.
 We saw cows and baby ducklings!